-The Stone Federation recommends that the design team and the client should visit the mine or the quarry to examine the geological characteristics that are typically present in the different beds of stone and understand the normal acceptance and rejection procedures that are employed in the extraction and processing sites.
+The Stone Federation recommends that the design team and the client should visit the mines to examine the geological characteristics that are typically present in the different beds of stone and understand the normal acceptance and rejection procedures that are employed in the extraction and processing sites.

-At Albion Stone we have large range panels that show these typical geological variations for each of our beds from the different quarry and mine extraction sites.
+At Albion Stone we have large range panels that show these typical geological variations for each of our beds from the different mines.
 By viewing these panels the project team can appreciate the range of features that will be present in the stone and relate this, if appropriate, back to existing buildings.

 It is important that the proposed visit is scheduled into the busy diaries of our senior staff to ensure that you can enjoy and benefit from a detailed experience tailored to your individual needs.

-The actual mine and quarry visit can be adjusted to your specific wishes but typically follows a format based on a mid morning arrival.
+The actual mine visit can be adjusted to your specific wishes but typically follows a format based on a mid morning arrival.

 Many teams come from or via London, so we suggest the 8.35am train from London Waterloo with an arrival time in Weymouth at 11.15am (as per the National Rail 2017 timetable).
 Portland is only a short taxi journey from Weymouth.

 Should you require an overnight stay on Portland, we suggest the Heights Hotel.